AzonInc/Doorman/docs/guide/getting-started.md

 After adopting the device you will have a config like that:
 ::: details Example
 > [!NOTE]
+> You can add new components here and also modify existing ones.
+Take a look at the [Examples](../firmware/stock-firmware#examples) section to read more about the possibilities.
+>
-> This config is only importing the whole Doorman-Stock package.
-You can add new sensors and stuff here but if you really want to customize the firmware you need to use the `base.yaml` from the repository.
+>However if you really want to customize the firmware you need to use the `base.yaml` from the repository.

 ```yaml
 substitutions: